limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-27](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-27.png)

-The generated payload is 119 bytes, and fits in nicely onto the given 120 bytes of space with one byte to spare :smirk:
+The generated payload is 119 bytes, and fits in nicely onto the given 120 bytes of space with one byte to spare. :smirk:

 ### Getting to the `root` of the matter